- Start dates for new hires

 monthly_quota:

-Then, build in a ramping assumption to take into account that a new hire will take time to reach full performance.
+Start by taking Annual Quota divided by 12: Then, build in a ramping assumption to take into account that a new hire will take time to reach full performance.
 For this example, we’ll assume there’s a 2-month cliff before AEs start closing deals and it takes 6 months to get fully ramped up:

 Many users also layer in seasonality assumptions at this point.
 For more details on seasonality, refer to this article.